davidthings/hdelk/docs/_pages/tutorial.md

 }
 ```

-See the `highlight` member is assigned a number > 0.
-Setting different highlight numbers causes different highlight schemes to be used.
-There are currently 5.

 There is another feature tucked away in there.
 Setting `highlight` to `0` causes the item to be dimmed.
 This can be useful when drawing attention to a particular node.

 <div id="add_dim"></div>